 (Yeah, a lot of white “leaders” talked that way then; some still do.)

-Then he returned to his most important priority, that of betraying his prime campaign promise to the entire country, to keep the USA out of World War One.)
+Then he returned to his more urgent priority, that of betraying his primary campaign promise to the entire country, to keep the USA out of World War One.)

 In the years before Wilson’s ascent, Black federal employment had been expanding, finding footholds in the white-collar ranks; federal jobs were becoming a mainstay of the small but ambitious Black middle class.
 But after Wilson’s re-segregation purge, it took decades for Black federal employment to recover.

-Now back to 2025: Despite Hegseth’s macho PR bluster about equal-opportunity lethality, early returns on his new drive points straight toward an updated re-run of Wilsonian resegregation.
+Now back to 2025: Despite Hegseth’s macho PR bluster about equal-opportunity lethality, a year in, his drive points straight toward an updated re-run of Wilsonian resegregation.

 Of course, Hegseth swears this isn’t so, because — after all, racism in the military, he says, was wiped out 77 years ago, right?
 That’s when president Harry Truman ordered Army desegregation with Executive Order 9981 in 1948.